Major & Career Planning

 Use the resources below to begin your investigation of potential future careers.

-Career Services, located in the Student Success Center, Suite 125, can help you learn what career options are associated with the majors that interest you.
-In addition to helping with job searches, resume and cover letter development, and interviewing techniques, Career Services can connect you with people in those fields for informational interviews and job shadowing experiences.
+Career & Professional Development, located in the Student Success Center, Suite 125, can help you learn what career options are associated with the majors that interest you.
+In addition to helping with job searches, resume and cover letter development, and interviewing techniques, Career & Professional Development can connect you with people in those fields for informational interviews and job shadowing experiences.

 The Counseling Center, located in the Student Success Center, Suite 202, offers an array of services for deciding students including one-on-one counseling, a variety of in-depth career and self and a career library which contains numerous books, computer programs and other resources students can use to collect information about thousands of careers.